jeremybryan/containerized-grype/README.md

 docker build -t grype:<version tag> .
 ```

-The Dockerfile has been written to pull leverage the `install.sh` script provided by the Anchore team.
+The Dockerfile has been written to leverage the `install.sh` script provided by the Anchore team.

 ### Running the Image
 Running the image is also straightforward using the following command line.